 Our building is wheelchair accessible on the ground floor (where our sanctuary, social hall, and kitchen are located) and has a disabled toilet and a hearing loop.

 All are welcome to attend our services.
-If you would like to attend, please contact the Membership Secretary, at least a week in advance, as a security precaution; it will allow sufficient opportunity for us to notify the Warden on duty and enable us to properly welcome you at the door and show you around.
+If you would like to attend, please use the contact link below to notify us at least a week in advance as a security precaution.
+This will allow sufficient opportunity for us to notify the Warden on duty and enable us to properly welcome you at the door and show you around.